 - A. The Odin has a very specific tank design requirement.
 The correct tank design must be used.
 Prints are available from The Odin Foam Division.
 Cooling airflow is of great importance for a successful installation.
-Consult Odin if there is any question about your application. - B. Utility ingress and egress is out the bottom or through the side. - C. Control panel should be within operating reach.
+Consult Odin if there is any question about your application. - B. Sides are an option, if the unit is tight to sidewalls in installation, they are not necessary.
+If there is a chance for debris to enter, install sides. - C. Utility ingress and egress is out the bottom or through the side. - D. Control panel should be within operating reach.